field-cady/cthmm/README.md

 * Given a sequence of observations and timestamps, use a fitted CT-HMM to decode the underlying states at each timestamp

+# TODO Items
+* Support from Gaussian CT-HMMs by inheriting from BaseCTHMM class
+* Allowing human-readable names for states

 # WTF is a continuous-time hidden markov model?